Painketsu/DankShotConverter/README.md

 If you're on Linux figure it out like you always do

 ### Requirements
-python 3.8.0+ (haven't tested with earlier versions but should work quite far back)
+-python 3.8.0+ (haven't tested with earlier versions but should work quite far back)

-ffmpeg
+-ffmpeg